 As the business year continues and another busy season begins, drivers everywhere continue their hard work–and employers, coworkers, and consumers alike struggle to find ways to show their appreciation.
-How do you get someone who’s almost always on the move and can’t bring all of their belongings with them?
-How do you get someone who’s busy, busy, busy?
+What do you get someone who’s almost always on the move and can’t bring all of their belongings with them?
+What do you get someone who’s busy, busy, busy?
 Below you’ll find a list of different suggestions on ways to show driver appreciation year-round, even as the holidays wind down.

 Say the Magic Words